What Happens To My Mortgage If I File Bankruptcy?

 One downside to not reaffirming a home is that the mortgage company will not report your payments to the credit bureaus.
 Your remedy for this is to send a letter once a year to each credit bureau indicating the payments you have made.
 If the creditor fails to file a response disputing that you made the payments, you will get credit for the payments on your credit reports.

-One tremendous upside to not reaffirming a mortgage in Chapter 7 is that if you lose your job, the house value is ‘upside down’ in the future, or for any other reason you wish to walk away from the house (and the debt) you can do so.
+One tremendous upside to not reaffirming a mortgage in Chapter 7 is that if you lose your job, the house value is ‘upside down’ in the future, or for any other reason you wish to walk away from the house (and the debt), you can do so.
 The lender is limited to receiving the property as their only recourse.
-They can not pursue you for any remainder debt on the home in the event they sell it for less than what you owe on it.
+They can not pursue you for any remaining debt on the home in the event they sell it for less than what you owe on it.

 Your Mortgage In Chapter 13

 In Chapter 13, you can also keep your home and mortgage, provided you continue to make payments as usual.
-Additionally, may clients use Chapter 13 as a way to force the lender to let them catch up on missed payments.
+Additionally, many clients use Chapter 13 as a way to force the lender to let them catch up on missed payments.
 Your Chapter 13 plan will propose to pay the normal mortgage amount, plus a small amount each month for the purpose of catching up on missed payments over a 60 month period.
 When the Chapter 13 bankruptcy closes out after 60 months, your mortgage will be deemed current.

 Due to the ability to use Chapter 13 for the purpose of catching up on missed payments, many clients use Chapter 13 to avoid a foreclosure.
 A Chapter 13 can even be filed as an emergency filing, in order to stop a foreclosure.
-So long as you make ongoing payments in Chapter 13 under your confirmed Chapter 13 plan, the mortgage lender has no choice but allow the Chapter 13 to move forward.
+So long as you make ongoing payments in Chapter 13 under your confirmed Chapter 13 plan, the mortgage lender has no choice but to allow Chapter 13 to move forward.
 Additionally, you will be obtaining a discharge of unsecured debt in Chapter 13.

 Old Mortgage Debt In Bankruptcy

 If you have old mortgage debt on your credit, a Chapter 7 or Chapter 13 filing will address that debt and your discharge will include it.
-If your current mortgage is a burden you can surrender your current real estate to the lender in bankruptcy, and the lender will be limited to the home as repayment of their debt– the bankruptcy filing will prevent them from pursuing you as an individual if the sale of the property leaves a remainder balance on the mortgage debt.
+If your current mortgage is a burden you can surrender your current real estate to the lender in bankruptcy, and the lender will be limited to the home as repayment of their debt– the bankruptcy filing will prevent them from pursuing you as an individual if the sale of the property leaves a remaining balance on the mortgage debt.

 Speak With A Bankruptcy Lawyer Today

-If you are facing foreclosure, or would like to consider bankruptcy for another reason, we are here to help.
-Our clients who own real estate are able to file bankruptcy every day while keeping their home.
+If you are facing foreclosure or would like to consider bankruptcy for another reason, we are here to help.
+Our clients who own real estate are able to file bankruptcy every day while keeping their homes.
 We can show you how.
 If you would like a consultation you can call 704.749.7747 to speak with an attorney today.
 Or you can click HERE to request a consultation.
 All consultations are free and can be done over the phone.
 We know you have choices.
 We hope you choose Layton Law.